Frequently asked questions

 A- You need an internet connection in these two cases only: 1) to validate your license when you run the app.
 2) to share the videos from the sharing screen.
 If for some reason you go offline during an event, you’ll still be able to use the sharing station, but you’ll have to get back online at some point to clear the queue.

-Q- What is the difference between the Basic/Pro and the Dual versions?
+Q- What is the difference between the Single and the Dual versions?

 Q- Do I need to have two cameras of the same model?